 Day 3: Develop Trust

-On the third day, you can start to expand the amount of space they have to explore in the house.
+On the third day, you can start to expand the amount of space your fur baby has to explore in the house.
+Keep in mind that developing a trust-filled relationship will take time.
+Your dog has to get used to you.

-You will still need to keep a very close eye on them, and at any point that you can’t be with them, limit the area they have to explore to just one room, or even better, a crate or ex-pen.
+You will still need to keep a very close eye on them, and at any point that you can’t be with them, limit the area they have to explore to just one room.
+You can invest in baby gates to section off rooms, or even better, a crate or ex-pen.

 If there are children or other pets in the home, encourage them not to approach the dog unless she comes over to them for attention.